A Gentle Holiday Guide for When Food, Family, and Feelings Feel Overwhelming

 6. Focus on the positives.

-Having a setback or things not going as you planned, doesn’t mean it’s all bad.
-Focusing on things you’re excited for about the holiday season, or what you’re grateful for can help take energy away from dwelling on stressors or negatives.
-Maybe you’re grateful for the crisp fall air outside, or the feeling of your fuzzy blanket.
 Setting a goal each day unrelated to eating can also be helpful–whether that’s catching up with a long-distance friend, driving to your favorite bookstore, or making a card for your grandma.
 Focusing your energy on this goal can help divert from unhelpful thoughts, and create a new positive association to the holidays.

 What are you looking forward to or feeling thankful for entering the holiday season?